ifesdjeen/ifesdjeen.github.com/articles/what_monad_type_signatures_look_like_in_my_imagination_part_1.md

 codebase.

 We all learn differently, and for me it got much easier when I started seeing these patterns.
-You may say it's all in signatures, and would be true, but if you already understand signatures perfectly well, this post is not for you.
+You may say it's easy to infer all the required information from type signatures, and would be true, but if you already understand signatures perfectly well, this post is not for you.

-Main purpose of this article is for you to gain some intuition on when to use, what, and imagining which "visual" pattern that signature may be mapped to.
+The main purpose of this article is for you to gain some intuition on when to use, what, and imagining which "visual" pattern that signature may be mapped to.

 <h3 id="bind_return"><code>bind</code> / <code>return</code></h3>